jialiw/Colaberry-Scala/ProjectPhase1/README.md

 ---
 How to run:

-Step 1: Git clone the project \s\s
-Step 2: use command tool to go to the project and run the project with following command:
+Git clone this project, direct to the project location, and run the project with following command:
 ``` scala
 sbt run
 ```